gohugoio/hugo/content/templates/rss.md

     </rss>

-*Important: Hugo will automatically add the following header line to this file on render...please don't include this in the template as it's not valid HTML.*
+*Important: Hugo will automatically add the following header line to this file on render… please don't include this in the template as it's not valid HTML.*

     <?xml version="1.0" encoding="utf-8" standalone="yes" ?>